iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

         return x
 ```

 Note that the only thing we have to change is how we defined our network.
-What we added first was the defenition of our `self.dropout` layer which in this case has a probability of 0.25 or 25% dropout.
+What we added first was the definition of our `self.dropout` layer which in this case has a probability of 0.25 or 25% dropout.
 One thing to note here is that we can define multiple dropout layers for more customized experience but since this is a fairly small network, we can stop here.
 After we have initialized our dropout layer, we just have to wrap our original relu-linear layers with the dropout for example `self.dropout(F.relu(self.fc1(x)))`.
 Before I forget, the code `def forward` is actually required in the case of `torch.nn` this is where our gradients are computed, this is based on the documentation.
-So back to droupout, now that we have introduced our dropouts to the network we should get an improvement in terms of our validation losses.
+So back to droup out, now that we have introduced our dropouts to the network we should get an improvement in terms of our validation losses.
 As seen on the graph below, our validation loss is decreasing together with our training loss although it is still high but that is already an improvement.

 <p align="center"><img src='.\Images\Fit.png' width=700px></p>